 - Save up a six-month emergency fund.
 Anything can happen, so make sure you have enough money in the bank to cover six months of living expenses (or more) if you suddenly lose your main source of income.

 - Take advantage of retirement matching.
 Many workplaces offer a percentage match for employees setting aside pre-tax dollars into a retirement account.
 Make sure to save enough to earn the full match offered by your employer.
 This is free money given to you on a regular basis to help you save for the future, so you don't want to miss out.

 - Determine the future cost of school.
-MEFA's College Cost Forecaster can help you determine how much college will cost when your child attends.
+MEFA's College Cost Projector can help you determine how much college will cost when your child attends.
 Use it to get a ballpark figure of how much you'll need to save, but don't get discouraged when viewing the numbers.
 Remember that financial aid will also help you pay that college bill.

 - Start to play with the numbers.
 Based on the amount of money you have remaining after taking care of steps 1-4, start to determine an amount you can set aside each month into a college savings plan.
-You can use MEFA's College Savings Estimator to find out your potential total savings based on different monthly savings numbers.
+You can use MEFA's College Savings Calculator to find out your potential total savings based on different monthly savings numbers.
 Compare those totals with the costs you calculated in step 5 to see how close you can come to saving for college's total cost.

 - Think about other resources.
 Will other family members, such as grandparents, aunts, or uncles be helping with your child's college costs?
 And will you require your child to save money for those expenses?
 Keep that in mind as you determine how much you'll need.

 - Anticipate bumps in income.
 Remember that your income will probably increase as you age, which means you can likely increase your monthly college savings contribution on a regular basis (every year or so).
 We recommend that families re-evaluate that monthly savings amount on an annual basis.